remydecoupes/covid19-tweets-mood-tetis/README.md

 [COVID-19-TweetIDS-ES-Analyse.py](COVID-19-TweetIDS-ES-Analyse.py)

-More experimentations or methods for evaluate H-TFIDF compared with a classical TF-IDF can be found [script]() and [explaination]('readme_ressources/eda_es_md')
+More experimentations or methods for evaluate H-TFIDF compared with a classical TF-IDF can be found [script]() and [explaination](readme_ressources/eda_es_md)

 ## OPTIONAL Script:
-in order to **explore the dataset without using elastic search**, here are some scripts that allow to have first results :
+in order to **explore the dataset without using elastic search** (except from one of them), here are some scripts that allow to have first results :

 * [Dataset Analysis](exploration_data_analyse/COVID-19-TweetIDs-dataset-analyse.py) : some stats computed on Echen corpus
 * [Extractor](exploration_data_analyse/COVID-19-TweetIDs-extractor.py) : script extracting only tweets'contents (without RT) in order to share data without all twitter's verbose API